 If you are a victim of domestic violence, it may be illegal for the abuser to buy or have a gun.

-You may have a right to sue an abuser for medical costs, lost wages, to recover your property, and for other reasons.
+You may have a right to sue an abuser for medical costs, lost wages, for sharing your intimate images without your consent, and for other reasons.